arthurprs/sucredb/README.md

 < `[{value1}, {value2}, .., causal_context]`

-*SET*, note that you need to use the context that you got from the get along the value.
-If you're sure it don't exist you can omit the context, if you're wrong it'll create a conflicting version.
+*Set*, in addition to the key and value, also takes the causal context.
+If you're sure it don't exist you can actually omit the context, if you're wrong it'll create a conflicting version.

 \> `set/hset key value {context} {consistency}`

 < `OK`

-*Getset* Like set, but returns the new value (and possibly more, if conflicting) and the new context, consistency level is optional.
-Despite the name and the semantics in Redis, the get is done *after* the set.
+*Getset* is similar to set, but returns the updated value(s) and a new context.
+Despite the name and the semantics in Redis, the get is always done *after* the set.

 \> `getset key value context {consistency}`

 < `[{value1}, {value2}, .., causal_context]`

-*Delete*, consistency level is optional.
-Note that the server always returns 1, even if the key isn't present.
+*Delete* is like set and also requires a context.
+Note that the server always returns 1 regardless of the key situation.

 \> `del/hdel/mdel key context {consistency}`